snoyberg/posa-chapter/warp.md

 As "127.0.0.1" suggests, we measured web servers locally.
 We should have measured from a remote machine, but we do not have a suitable environment at the moment.
-(XXX: I'm planning to do benchmark using two machines soon.)

 Since Linux has many control parameters, we need to configure the parameters carefully.
 You can find a good introduction to
 Linux parameter tuning in [ApacheBench & HTTPerf](http://gwan.com/en_apachebench_httperf.html).
 We carefully configured both `mighty` and `nginx` as follows:

 - Enabled file descriptor cache